Tutorial: Get started with Amazon EC2 Linux instances

 Use this tutorial to get started with Amazon Elastic Compute Cloud (Amazon EC2).
-You'll learn how to launch, connect to, and use a Linux instance.
-An instance is a virtual server in the AWS cloud.
+You'll learn how to launch and connect to an EC2 instance.
+An instance is a virtual server in the AWS Cloud.
 With Amazon EC2, you can set up and configure the operating system and applications that run on your instance.

 Overview